wilsonlabgroup/scMappR/README.md

 ### Scaling and visualizing Differentially Expressed Genes from bulk RNA-seq data

-This function requires a normalized count matrix from RNA-seq, a signature matrix such that there are fewer cell-types than there are samples, and a list of differentially expressed genes (with log2Fold-Change and adjusted P-value).
+This function requires a normalized count matrix from RNA-seq (e.g. CPM, TPM, RPKM), a signature matrix such that there are fewer cell-types than there are samples, and a list of differentially expressed genes (with log2Fold-Change and adjusted P-value).

-Then, it will calculate scMappR Transformed Values (STVs) before estimating if there are changes in cell-type proportion between samples.
+Then, it will calculate cwFold-changes before estimating if there are changes in cell-type proportion between samples.
 If `toSave = TRUE` then STV's will be visualized.
 Additionally, if `internet = TRUE`, scMappR will iteratively re-order DEGs based on their STV's and complete pathway analysis with g:ProfileR or gprofiler2.

 ```{r scMappR_and_pathway_analysis, eval=FALSE}